cosmos/cosmos-sdk/docs/glossary.rst

 -------------

-As a request passes through the system, it may pick up information such as the authorization it has received from another middleware, or the block height the request runs at.
+As a request passes through the system, it may pick up information such as the block height the request runs at.
 In order to carry this information between modules it is saved to the context.
 Further, all information must be deterministic from the context in which the request runs (based on the transaction and the block it was included in) and can be used to